 - From the pop-up menu, click on Troubleshoot sound problems.

-- As soon as you click on that, a new window will appear saying Troubleshooter is detecting issues.
-Wait for the troubleshooter to list the issues and follow on-screen instructions.
+- When you click on that, a new window will appear saying Troubleshooter is detecting issues.
+Wait for the troubleshooter to list the issues and follow the on-screen instructions.
 You might need to restart your PC for the changes to take effect.

 - Click on the Windows key, and search for Device Manager, and press Enter.

-- At the top, you will find Audio inputs and outputs.
+- You will findย Audio inputs and outputs at the top.
 Expand that by clicking the arrow next to it.

 - Next, double-click on Speakers and switch to the Driver tab.